When you store your NuGet packages on a public third-party platform like NuGet you are choosing convenience while sacrificing three critical elements:

 Navigate to “Feeds” and add a new feed.
 Name it and select “Private.”
 Once you click, “Create Feed,” you can upload your scripts to your heart’s content.

-That's it!
-Take things to the next level by configuring security and access controls, vulnerability scanning, and more—all designed to keep your .NET5+ packages both safe and accessible.
+That’s it!
+Take things to the next level by configuring security and access controls, vulnerability scanning, and more—all designed to keep your .NET5+(.NET 5 to .NET 8) packages are both safe and accessible.

 Why Set Up a Private NuGet Server